 The superbugs can be stopped - if we put good ideas into action

 At the Access to Medicine Foundation, we have been analysing how pharmaceutical companies tackle access to medicine for more than a decade.
-This first Antimicrobial Resistance Benchmark is the first independent, detailed evaluation of how pharmaceutical companies are halting the rise of drug resistance.
+This first Antimicrobial Resistance Benchmark, published 23 January 2018, is the first independent, detailed evaluation of how pharmaceutical companies are halting the rise of drug resistance.

 As a global community, we look to pharmaceutical companies to bring us safe and effective antimicrobials.
 It is widely acknowledged to be a challenging and commercially unattractive market, with little incentive to develop new antimicrobials.
 Nevertheless, a core group of companies remain committed to providing these critical medicines,with some continuing to develop innovative new products to replace the ones that don’t work anymore.
 Without antibiotics, common infections will become harder to treat.
 Many other areas of modern medicine will become riskier, such as cancer therapy, surgery and even childbirth.